 Information for Potential Men of HOPE

-Men of HOPE must be physically and mentally capable of caring for themselves; contribute to the housework through chores, and seeking, obtaining, and maintaining legitimate, full-time income (paid employment, disability, and/or social security).
+Men of HOPE must be physically and mentally capable of achieving their goals of independent living and acquiring housing as well as doing the work necessary to achieve their goals.
+This includes but is not limited to contributing to the housework through chores, living independently and maintaining a household, as well as seeking, obtaining, and maintaining legitimate, full-time income (paid employment and/or social security).

-Men of HOPE rise by 6 a.m., do chores, eat breakfast, make lunch, and leave the Center by 8:00 a.m. for work, to look for work, education, or scheduled appointments each Monday through Saturday morning.
+Men of HOPE rise by 6 a.m. to do chores, prepare for their days, and leave the Center by 8:00 a.m. for work, to look for work, education, or scheduled appointments each Monday through Saturday morning.

 Men of HOPE are required to be back at the Center by 9 p.m. each evening.